There are several important community board meetings scheduled this week in Manhattan and Brooklyn —

 The CB 3 meeting starts at 7 p.m. at 1360 Fulton Street, Room 302.
 [Update: Streetsblog has learned that this item was dropped from tonight's CB 3 agenda.]

 Here’s what else is happening on the calendar this week.

 - Today: DOT will present preliminary recommendations from a study of traffic conditions in Highland Park and East New York to the Brooklyn CB 16 transportation committee.
 6:30 p.m.

-- Also Wednesday: DOT will present safety improvements at Saint Nicholas Place, West 155th Street, and Edgecombe Avenue to Manhattan Community Board 10′s transportation committee.
+- Today: DOT will present plans for safety improvements at Saint Nicholas Place, W. 155th Street, and Edgecombe Avenue to the transportation committee of Manhattan CB 12.
 6:30 p.m.